© Eva Blue

 Hochelaga-Maisonneuve

-Hochelaga-Maisonneuve may be a densely urban area, but nature's never far away.
-Now that the Biodôme has reopened, you can check out lynx, monkeys, exotic birds and even penguins in their brand-new habitat.
-Just outside is the Botanical Garden, an ideal place for a stroll and a picnic.
+Hochelaga-Maisonneuve may be a densely urban area, but nature is never far away.
+At the Biodôme, you can check out lynx, monkeys, exotic birds and even penguins in their brand-new habitat.
+Outside is where you’ll find the Botanical Garden, an ideal place for a stroll and a picnic.
 The Chinese Garden and First Nations Garden will make you feel like you're a long way out of the city.
+Be sure to check out the Insectarium and Planetarium for a creepy-crawly, out-of-this-world experience!

 To escape from the city without too much travel time, head to the Boucherville Islands Park, where there are bike paths, hiking trails, fishing and boats for rent.
 Since there are campgrounds and food options — including ice cream, hooray! — your family is sure to love it.
 Be sure to buy a pass in advance and call ahead to reserve rental equipment.